-Shiller's (1991) classic regressions.
-Fama and Bliss found that the spread between the n-year forward rate and the one-year yield predicts the one-year excess return of the n-year bond, with R^2 about 18 percent.
+This work extends Eugene Fama and Robert Bliss's (1987) and John Campbell and Robert Shiller's (1991) classic regressions.
+Fama and Bliss found that the spread between the n-year forward rate and the 1-year yield predicts the 1-year excess return of the n-year bond, with $R^2$ about 18 percent.
 Campbell and Shiller found similar results forecasting yield changes with yield spreads.
 We substantially strengthen this evidence against the expectations hypothesis.
 (The expectations hypothesis that long yields are the average of future expected short yields is equivalent to the statement that excess returns should not be predictable.)
-Our p-values are much smaller, we more than double the forecast R^2 , and the return-forecasting factor drives out individual forward or yield spreads in multiple regressions.
-Most important, we find that the same linear combination of forward rates predicts bond returns at all maturities, where Fama and Bliss, and Campbell and Shiller, relate each bond's expected excess return to a different forward spread or yield spread.
+Our p-values are much smaller, we more than double the forecast $R^2$ , and the return-forecasting factor drives out individual forward or yield spreads in multiple regressions.
+Most importantly, we find that the same linear combination of forward rates predicts bond returns at all maturities, where Fama and Bliss and Campbell and Shiller relate each bond's expected excess return to a different forward spread or yield spread.